starryexpanse/Reference-Browser/readme.markdown

 # Prerequisites

-For hosting the reference browser:
+## Web app prerequisites

+For hosting the reference browser, you will need both Python 2 and Python 3 dependencies.
+This is because the program to make the database (makedb.py) is written in Python3, but the web application is written in Python2.

+    # python 2 dependencies:
     pip install flask
     pip install flask-sqlalchemy
     pip install flask-login
     pip install flask-wtf

+    # python 3 dependencies:
     pip3 install Pillow
     pip3 install graphviz

-**Note**: The program to make the database (makedb.py) is written in Python3, but the web application is written in Python2 - you will need to install the first two Python packages into both Pythons (i.e. pip and pip3).
+## Database prerequisites

 For creating the database: